 Talking to a friend or family member usually involves a two way conversation where both parties discuss their experiences and try to find a solution to the problem.
 In therapy, the focus lies solely on you, your experiences, and your inner feelings and emotions.
 The purpose of therapy is not to "fix" you, but to create a different mindset or perspective so that you have a way to move forward from feeling stuck.

-Talk therapy, also knows as psychotherapy, is the use of psychotherapeutic methods to explore feelings, to identify issues that cause you mental distress, and process traumatic or upsetting memories.
-Talk therapy offers a safe place to discuss confidential issues and thoughts, and develop strategies and techniques to work with a person’s internal emotional struggles.
+Psychotherapy, also known as talk therapy, is the use of psychotherapeutic methods to explore feelings, to identify issues that cause you mental distress, and process traumatic or upsetting memories.
+Psychotherapy offers a safe place to discuss confidential issues and thoughts, and develop strategies and techniques to work with a person’s internal emotional struggles.

 All our therapists are trained and licensed professionals specifically trained to understand and navigate through emotional troubles and identify patterns of thoughts and behaviour.